AmirTghizde/SOLID/SingleResponsibilityPrinciple/README.md

 **How does this principle help us to build better software?**  Let’s see a few of its benefits:

-1.  **Testing**  – A class with one responsibility will have far fewer test cases.
+1.  🧪**Testing**  – A class with one responsibility will have far fewer test cases.
-2.  **Lower coupling**  – Less functionality in a single class will have fewer dependencies.
+2.  🤝**Lower coupling**  – Less functionality in a single class will have fewer dependencies.
-3.  **Organization**  – Smaller, well-organized classes are easier to search than monolithic ones.
+3.  📂**Organization**  – Smaller, well-organized classes are easier to search than monolithic ones.

 >[!IMPORTANT]
 > I tried to come up with some few simple examples which you can find in this package